jchaykow/jchaykow.github.io/_posts/2016-03-25-Kaggle-Springleaf.md

 excerpt: "Exploring an unknown dataset"
 tags: []
 ---
-Let's take a look at a Kaggle competition dataset.
+Let's take a look at a Kaggle competition dataset and R code from author, Darragh.
 One of the interesting things about this Kaggle dataset is that we don't know much about the set itself and we need to figure everything out from scratch.
 That is what this code does well and we will break down each piece of it to make sure we understand how and why it is done.
 Remember, each time we encounter a new chunk of code we should be thinking why is this necessary, or, what is it we want to do next?
 I've included little statements about our 'Goals' to get you started thinking this way.
 "The Website of the Kaggle competition is <https://www.kaggle.com/c/springleaf-marketing-response>" and you can obtain this code through the generosity of Darragh at <https://www.kaggle.com/darraghdog/springleaf-marketing-response/explore-springleaf/notebook>.

-Goal: to explore the dataset and get a better sense of the variables.
+### Goal: to explore the dataset and get a better sense of the variables.
 So let's get started.

 "Sys.time()" is taking the current time when you ran the code at your system's location.
 We save that to some variable "time.1" and then we use the "format()" function to display the time nicely.
 The second argument is a character string that pulls each part of the time (day, month, year -- hour, minute, second).